Linked: The New Science of Networks

 Incidentally, this also shows why networks (social, biological, computer, and so on) easily survive most attacks.
 If a computer virus spreads into a network and destroys perhaps 10% of all nodes, that's not really a problem, because 80% of nodes have low value, so losing many low-value nodes will not affect the network as a whole.
 However, an attack that targets the large nodes (the 20%) can be catastrophic.
 The entire network collapses and reverts in a phase transition to an earlier state.

-These mathematical laws apply to all networks: the Internet, wealth and property distribution, membership on corporate boards, personal friendships, intra-cellular protein molecules, and so on.
+These mathematical laws apply to many kinds of networks: the Internet, wealth and property distribution, membership on corporate boards, intra-cellular protein molecules, and so on.

 Companies that pursue a "business is war" model will be at a self-inflicted disadvantage.
 They create few links, newcomers don't link to them, business cycle downturns leave them stranded, and so on.